Getting started with Ruby – Part 1

 Before we get started with Ruby, let me first give you a brief on who I am, I am Dhruva Sagar, a software engineer having a little over 4 years of professional experience having worked in technologies in and around Java, Javascript, Adobe Flex, PHP and Ruby.
 I have always been fascinated by programming languages and have been eager to learn new ones and I can also code comfortably in Perl, Python & Groovy, however I haven’t worked extensively on these.
 Right now I am working in a startup Artha42 Innovations Private Limited and am having the best time of my life!

 If you have read my previous article Knowing VS Doing you might be aware of my views on the process of learning, my own process of learning Ruby has hence been on similar lines.
 I had first started with Ruby on Rails even before I knew anything about Ruby, which I realized much later, isn’t a very smart thing to do.
-Rails is an amazing web development framework, so amazing that it really feels magical (literally) when you first get started with it.
+Rails is an amazing web development framework, so amazing that it feels magical (1)Almost literally! when you first get started with it.
 But all of that magic, although great, also deprives one from the beauty that Ruby is in many ways, since there is a whole lot of stuff happening behind the scenes.

 With these series of articles, I will try to take you through the essentials of Ruby with an aim to help a programmer, go from a beginner to an intermediate stage.
 By saying that I want to make it clear that I expect the audience to have some basic understanding of programming constructs.
-However, I will make an attempt to be as clear & precise as possible to make things understandable to all.
+However, I will make an attempt to be as clear & accurate as possible to make things understandable to all.

 Essentially Ruby is a highly flexible & powerful programming language that takes some of the best things from other languages like Perl, Smalltalk, Lisp, etc and brings them under one single roof.
 Ruby also has a highly energetic, active & open community which actively contributes in the form of libraries, etc which makes the life of the Ruby developer very easy.